NTLx/NTLxWiKi/Learn/TimeManagement.md

 4. Balance work with routine rest.
 Aim to disconnect fully with whatever task is not immediately at hand.
 When at the office, focus on work.
 At home, find some ritual that can help you put your profession aside in favor of personal pursuits.
 Take regular breaks during the workday to refresh energy and focus.

 Implementing new rituals and evaluating daily actions may require significant investment at first, both in terms of time and energy.
 Eventually, however, the process of managing time and balancing professional goals with personal pursuits will become second nature.
 By learning effective time management, anyone can achieve a fuller, more satisfying life, one in which intentional action directly decreases wasted effort and time.

+# References

+1. John, Daymond, and Daniel Paisner.
+Rise and Grind: Outperform, Outwork, and Outhustle Your Way to a More Successful and Rewarding Life.
+New York: Currency, 2018.
+Nely Galán.
+2. Ibid.
+3. Ibid.
+4. King, Stephen.
+On Writing: A Memoir of the Craft.
+New York: Pocket Books, 2000.
+Pg.
+270.
+5. Newport, Cal.
+Deep Work: Rules for Focused Success in a Distracted World.
+New York: Hachette Book Group, 2016.
+Chapter 1.
+6. Ibid.
+7. Pozen, Robert C. Extreme Productivity: Boost Your Results, Reduce Your Hours.
+New York: HarperCollins, 2012.
+Chapter 2.
+8. Ibid.
+9. Pozen.
+Chapter 3.
+10. Ibid.
+11. Pozen.
+Chapter 1.
+12. Pozen.
+Chapter 13.
+13. Pozen.
+Chapter 1.
+14. Ibid.
+15. Carroll, Ryder.
+The Bullet Journal Method: Track the Past, Order the Present, Design the Future.
+New York: Portfolio/Penguin, 2018.
+Chapter: The Daily Log.
+16. Carroll.
+Chapter: Reflection.
+17. Pozen.
+Chapter 1.
+18. Loehr, Jim and Tony Schwartz.
+The Power of Full Engagement: Managing Energy, Not Time, Is the Key to High Performance and Personal Renewal.
+New York: Simon & Schuster, Inc., 2003.
+Chapter 10.
+19. Ibid.
+20. Ibid.
+21. Ibid.
+22. Loehr and Schwartz.
+Chapter 3.
+23. Loehr and Schwartz.
+Chapter 2.
+24. Loehr and Schwartz.
+Chapter 3.
+25. Ibid.
+26. Purbasari, Anisa.
+“I followed Benjamin Franklin’s Daily schedule for a week, and the most rewarding part was also the most difficult.”
+Business Insider, August 24, 2016.
+Accessed Feb.
+12, 2020. https://www.businessinsider.com/benjamin-franklin-daily-routine-experiment-2016-8#-1